Akymn-1997/Spatio-Temporal-Transformation-Enhanced-Dual-Spatiotemporal-Attention-Network/README.md

-# STAN-Based Wind Power Forecasting
+# STT-DSTAN-Based Wind Power Forecasting

 This repository contains the implementation of a spatiotemporal attention network (STAN) for short-term wind power forecasting.
 The workflow involves clustering wind turbines based on their operational similarity, followed by forecasting models trained on each dataset.